MewsSystems/developers/jobs/Frontend/mews-hometest-marcl/README.md

 - Adding further testing
 - Adding the filtering for categories
 - Creating a CD/CI for new features
+- Implement a login / logout method
-... amongst others
+- Implement a method to clear LocalStorage (maybe when a logout occurs) ... amongst others